kaditya25/game-engine/README.md

 ## Running Game Engine
 Game Engine is composed of several interacting executables.
-After building, you must ensure that the following programs are running.
+After building, you may proceed to run each executable.
 You are encouraged to use a terminal multiplexer like `tmux` and start each program in a separate pane.
 See [here](tmux/README.md) for further information on tmux.

 ### ROS Core